brimdata/super/book/src/super-sql/operators/intro.md

 ## Pipe Operators

-In the SuperSQL pipe model, each pipe operator takes its input from the output of its upstream operator beginning either with a data source or with an implied source.
-When

-XXX explain merge/combine semantics since we took them out of operators docs.
-This goes under the explanation of order, which diverges from but is backward compatible with SQL.
-Some of this is already explain in from.md

-Each pipe operator is identified by its name and performs a specific operation on a sequence of values.
+Each component of a SuperSQL [pipeline](../intro.md/#pipe-queries) is a pipe operator and each operator is identified by its name and performs a specific operation on a sequence of values.

 Some operators, like
 [`aggregate`](operators/aggregate.md) and [`sort`](operators/sort.md),